ros-industrial-consortium/ipa_seminar/ipa_seminar_perception/README.md

 #### 1.2.
 Visualize the camera data in RVIZ

-To open rviz, run
+To open rviz, run (in the same terminal as "rostopic list")
 ```
 rosrun rviz rviz -d plain.rviz
 ```
 ![rviz1](./doc/rviz1.png "Plain RVIZ")

-Click on "Add" and select "PointCloud2":
+Click on "Add" (lower left in Displays panel) and select "PointCloud2":

 ![rviz2](./doc/rviz2.png "Add PointCloud")

+For new Asus, in "Displays->PointCloud2", select the topic "/camera/depth/points_xyzrgb".
-In "Displays->PointCloud2", select the topic "/camera/depth_registered/points".
+For older models, in "Displays->PointCloud2", select the topic "/camera/depth_registered/points".
 You will probably see no point cloud but an error message:

 ![rviz3](./doc/rviz3.png "Error PointCloud")